 Contact a Lawyer Today

 Until mandatory safety measures are put in place, cheerleading squad members will continue to be hurt in preventable accidents.
 We believe schools and coaches should be held accountable when cheerleaders are injured in accidents that could have been prevented.
-If a family member has been seriously injured in a cheerleading accident you need the New York lawyers of Schwartzapfel Lawyers, P.C.
-Marcus P.C. at your side.
-With more than 150 years of combined experience, our attorneys are well-prepared to handle all your legal needs.
-Call us at (516) 342-2200 or fill out our online contact form for a free case evaluation.
+If you or a family member has been seriously injured in a cheerleading accident, you need the New York lawyers of Schwartzapfel Lawyers P.C. at your side.
+With more than 150 years of combined experience, our attorneys are well-prepared to handle all of your legal needs.
+Call us at 1-800-966-4999 or fill out our online contact form for a free case evaluation.
 We will fight for you!